 The second part of the strategy is to concentrate disposal of solid waste at two landfills, Landfill #1 and Landfill #2.
 Landfill #1 is located in the Portage RSF.
 It consists of multiple sub landfills that are built and buried according to the evolution of the RSF.
 As the RSF evolves, the elevation and location of the sub landfills change.
-It will serve the mine for the life of operation.
-Landfill #2 will be located near the top of the Portage RSF, on the last rockfill lift, and would serve the mine for mine closure.
-Demolition waste from the plant site removal / reclamation will be disposed of in Landfill #2.
+It will serve the mine for the life of operation, for progressive closure and possibly closure.
+Landfill #2 will be located near the top of the Portage RSF, on the last rockfill lift, and would serve the mine for mine closure based on capacity requirements.
+Demolition waste from the plant site removal / reclamation are planned to be disposed of in Landfill #1 and Landfill #2.